Russia Launches Major Drone and Missile Attacks on Ukraine Amid Escalating Tensions

 - Ukraine’s air force reported that Russia launched over 100 drones and two ballistic missiles at Ukraine overnight.

-- Moscow has warned foreigners to leave Kyiv as it prepares what it calls 'systematic strikes' on the Ukrainian capital.
+- Moscow warned foreigners to leave Kyiv as it announced plans for 'systematic strikes' on the Ukrainian capital.

 What Happened